akshell/docs/ref/core/db.rst

    .. method:: check(expr)

-      Return a type with a check constraint, i.e. *expr* must evaluate to ``true`` for each tuple of a relation with an attribute of this type. ::
+      Return a type with a check constraint, i.e., *expr* must evaluate to ``true`` for each tuple of a relation with an attribute of this type. ::